lvps/389ds-replication/README.md

 ["replica generation" is different](https://github.com/colbyprior/389-ldap-server/pull/1#issuecomment-442694193) between the servers.
 This can be fixed with the "replica refresh" procedure, which is described for example in [section 15.2.5](https://access.redhat.com/documentation/en-us/red_hat_directory_server/10/html/administration_guide/managing_replication-configuring-replication-cmd#Configuring-Replication-InitializingConsumers-cmd) of the Administration Guide.
-You will need to perform it suppliers or servers with role "both".
+You will need to perform it on suppliers or servers with role "both".

 Basically, doing a "replica refresh" will forcefully push the database from one